-In this article, we'll cover everything you need to know about a lease outline drawing, including what it is, and why you need it.
+Here's everything you need to know about a lease outline drawing, including what it is and why you need it:

 What is a Lease Outline Drawing?

-A Lease Outline Drawing is an accurate drawing of the floor plan of a tenant leased space or facility.
+A Lease Outline Drawing (LOD) is an accurate drawing of the floor plan of a tenant-leased space or facility.
 It defines the limits of the leased premises and serves as the blueprint for the tenant to design their newly rented space.
 It's essential for completing your space planning, utilizing the space, and determining what kind of construction efforts are needed.